 I was just reading a national long-term care website advocating the use of annuities for Medicaid planning purposes.
 The website stated that in the case of a married couple, where the institutionalized spouse (that is the one in a long-term care facility) has been approved for Medicaid, instead of spending down his spousal share, he can simply give the money to his wife and have her purchase an annuity for her benefit.

-This assertion is false in Ohio and provides a powerful example of how important it is to consult with an attorney knowledgeable in Ohio Medicaid law before proceeding with any … Read the rest
+This assertion is false in Ohio and provides a powerful example of how important it is to consult with an attorney knowledgeable in Ohio Medicaid law before proceeding with any planning… Read the rest